Union Jack flag icon Canada flag Canada Ireland flag Ireland

 Preventing slips and trips

-You are probably already taking a number of precautions to protect those who use the church from slips and trips.
-In many instances, straightforward precautions can make a real difference; for example, making sure spillages are cleaned up promptly so people do not slip, or there are no trailing electrical cables presenting a trip hazard.
+You are probably already taking several precautions to protect those who use the church from slips and trips.
+In many instances, straightforward precautions can make a real difference; for example, ensuring spillages are cleaned up promptly so that people do not slip, or there are no trailing electrical cables that present a trip hazard.

 • Implement adequate precautions, providing information and training for any employees and volunteers on what they need to do